 I deliberately bought "buff" index cards, but in typically Carole fashion, didn't like them nor the letters on the tabs, so covered them in my beloved brown parcel paper!
 Well, it is my book, and I wanted to use things that I love.
 I didn't use too many embellishments, only a few bits of patterned paper, instead letting the leaflets and ephemera add the colour and interest.

 Hi friends and family!
-I'm Carole, married to Phil since 1991 with two children, two dogs and two cats.
+I'm Carole, married to Phil since 1991 with two children, one dog and one cat.
 We live in a lovely part of the world, on the south coast of England.
 I love most things crafty, especially papercrafting, sewing and cooking!
 I am very lucky to be able to do most of these things on a regular basis.